Cordell Tinch

 Cordell Tinch (born 13 July 2000) is an American track and field athlete.
 He is the reigning World Champion in the 110 m hurdles, having won the title at the 2025 World Championships.

+Competing at the 2026 USA Outdoor Track and Field Championships he won the American national title in the 100 metres hurdles, and also placed third overall in the long jump.

 Biography

 Early life

-Tinch grew up in both Chicago and Green Bay but lived in Green Bay, Wisconsin, where he attended Bay Port High School.
+Tinch grew up in both Chicago and Green Bay, Wisconsin, where he attended Bay Port High School.
 As a junior, he competed in multiple track and field events, and won the Wisconsin state titles in the triple jump (with a state record 14.99 m), and the long jump, whilst also being runner-up in the high jump and 110 metres hurdles.
 He also played basketball, but his main focus was on American Football, and on reaching the NFL and he attended University of Minnesota on a football scholarship.
 Ultimately, he decided football was not the path he wished to follow, and he switched to Pittsburg State University in 2019.
 However, there was an issue with the transfer and he couldn't compete in the national athletics events.
 The COVID-19 pandemic also interrupted the meet schedule so he stepped away from track and field and moved back to Green Bay.

+While in high school, he was teammates with Tyrese Haliburton for basketball.

 Return to athletics

-Tinch returned to athletics at Pittsburg State University, and became NCAA Division II Indoor champion in the 60 m hurdles and the high jump in 2023.
+Tinch returned to athletics at Pittsburg State University, and became NCAA Division II men's indoor track and field championships champion in the 60 m hurdles and the high jump in 2023.
 Tinch was named the National Men’s Track Athlete of the Year for the 2023 NCAA DII Indoor Track & Field season, owning seven of the top-10 marks in NCAA DII history for the 60 m hurdles.

-Competing outdoors at the Mid-America Intercollegiate Athletic Association (MIAA) Championships in Jefferson City, he won the long jump and the high jump before running a wind-assisted 12.97s for the 110 m hurdles, becoming the No. 2 collegian of all-time in all conditions, behind only Renaldo Nehemiah from 1979.
+Competing outdoors at the Mid-America Intercollegiate Athletics Association (MIAA) Championships in Jefferson City, he won the long jump and the high jump before running a wind-assisted 12.97s for the 110 m hurdles, becoming the No. 2 collegian of all-time in all conditions, behind only Renaldo Nehemiah from 1979.

-In June 2023 Tinch ran a world-leading 12.96 seconds for the 110 m hurdles at the Arkansas Grand Prix in Fayetteville, Arkansas.
+In June 2023, Tinch ran a world-leading 12.96 seconds for the 110 m hurdles at the Arkansas Grand Prix in Fayetteville, Arkansas.
 The time was a collegiate record, 0.02 seconds faster than Grant Holloway’s previous NCAA record.
 He announced he was turning pro that month, despite possessing two further years of additional collegiate availability.

 Competing at the 2023 USA Outdoor Track and Field Championships, in Eugene, Oregon, he finished 2nd in the final of the 110 m hurdles.
 He was selected for the 2023 World Athletics Championships, in Budapest in August 2023, where he reached the semi-finals.

-He qualified for the final of the 100 metres hurdles at the 2024 US Olympic Trials in Eugene, Oregon in June 2024, placing fourth in 13.03 seconds.
+He qualified for the final of the 110 metres hurdles at the 2024 US Olympic Trials in Eugene, Oregon in June 2024, placing fourth in 13.03 seconds.
 On 12 July 2024, he finished third at the 2024 Herculis Diamond League event in Monaco.